hashicorp/terraform-provider-azurerm/website/docs/r/databox_edge_order.html.markdown

 ---

-An `shipping_address` block exports the following:
+An `shipping_info` block includes the following:

-* `address_line1` - (Required) The address line1.
+* `address` - (Required) The list of upto 3 lines for address information.
 Changing this forces a new Databox Edge Order to be created.

 * `city` - (Required) The city name.
 Changing this forces a new Databox Edge Order to be created.